|

 FIG discusses governance so extensively and its focus is on capacity, on

+serving people.
 A Code can, as surmised, stiffen the resolve of those who want to do

-Any code, though containing basic principles that are normally
+the right thing when their confronted otherwise.
+7. AN UPDATED STATEMENT Any code, though containing basic principles that are normally

 timeless, need to be reviewed and updated to keep pace with the times.